visualdiffer/visualdiffer.github.com/preferences/fonts.md

 # Fonts

-User can select the fonts to use in Folders Differ View and File Differ View
+Users can select the fonts to use in Folders Differ View and File Differ View.